 LLCs and LPs can help almost any kind of business, with benefits such as protecting assets from creditors, limited personal liability, flexible operations structures, and pass-through taxes.
 The best kind of structure for your business varies based on factors such as taxes, your industry, management authority, and other specific circumstances.

 If you need help with forming a limited partnership, you can post your legal need to UpCounsel’s marketplace.
-Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.